alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 13. Run the jenkins-ansbile container based on this image.

 	`docker run --name jenkins -h jenkins -it --restart=always -p 8080:8080 -p 50000:50000 jenkins-ansible`
-14. Wait until u see message "Jenins is fully up and running"
+14. Wait until u see message "Jenkins is fully up and running"

 ![jenkins](/images/jenkins-11.png)